AlgoDeveloper400/MQL5HighLowAlgorithm/README.md

 * Spread display on screen.
 * On screen news display of the next x days news events, also can be changed via an input variables.
 * Created with AI, debugging was done manually by me.
 AI simple generates, and I debug and fix.
+* under 700 lines of codes and is very easy to setup, no external dlls or sevices needed.